 Roku tips and tricks: Turn your Roku remote into a universal controller

 The Roku remote is already a well made, nicely designed and super-simple-to-use bit of kit.
-But when you have to use the remote along with all your other TV and media controllers, things can get rather cluttered and ungainly.
+But when you have to use the remote along with all your other TV and media controllers, things can get rather cluttered.
 Here’s how to avoid that issue.

 All you need to do is upgrade your remote with a Sideclick starter kit for Roku, which is about $30 (£24).
-Clip this to the side of your Roku remote and you’ll be given a host of buttons that you can program, giving you full control over your TV.
+Clip this to the side of your Roku remote and you’ll have a host of buttons that you can program.
+In other words, you’ll have full control over your TV.
 This includes all of the main controls that you’re likely to use; Quick access power, volume up/down, channel up/down and input.
 You also have bonus A/B buttons, which can be mapped to anything you want.

 Roku tips and tricks: Find a lost Roku remote

-If you misplace your Roku remote, fear not; your trusty clicker can call out to you from the abyss.
+If you misplace your Roku remote, fear not.
+Your trusty clicker can call out to you from the abyss.
 The Roku itself features a handy button that you can press to have the remote emit a distress noise.
-Follow that cry for help and you’ll track down your remote wherever it lies, be it behind the sofa or inside the cat.
+Follow that cry for help and you’ll track down your remote wherever it lies.
+Behind the sofa or inside of the cat; there’s no place to hide.

 Roku tips and tricks: Hidden channels